envico801/AZ-204-Developing-Solutions-for-Microsoft-Azure/anki/MADSF - Az 204 developing solutions for microsoft azure - microsoft learn/Part I - Implement Azure App Service web apps/Chapter 1 - Explore Azure App Service/47 - What are the advantages of utilizing the b.md

 ========== Question ==========

-### What does the authentication and authorization module do with every incoming HTTP request?
+### What are the advantages of utilizing the built-in authentication feature?

 ========== Answer ==========

-It passes through it before being handled by your application code.
+It saves time and effort by providing pre-configured authentication mechanisms.

 ========== Id ==========
-52
+47

 ---